-On October 1, 2021, EPCOT will officially open an expansion to its France pavilion in World Showcase.
+The expansion to the France pavilion in World Showcase is now open.
 Anchoring this expansion is Remy’s Ratatouille Adventure, a new family-friendly attraction inviting guests into the larger-than-life world of “Ratatouille.”
-We got a chance to preview this new attraction.
-Catch our review and what you need to know below.
+Catch our review of this attraction and what you need to know below.

 1 – Remy Comes to the France Pavilion

 Remy, the “Little Chef” from Disney and Pixar’s award-winning “Ratatouille” film, has a passion for food that goes well beyond good taste, and he’s on a continual quest for creativity and innovation.
 This makes Chef Remy the ideal inspiration for a new mini-land in EPCOT, the Walt Disney World Resort theme park that invites guests to explore the magic of possibility.
 As a result, the France pavilion has expanded.
 New offerings include Remy’s Ratatouille Adventure and La Creperie de Paris, a new restaurant offering authentic French cuisine in both table- and quick-service options, and a menu from celebrity chef Jérome Bocuse.
 Click here to learn more about the France pavilion expansion and La Creperie de Paris.